 - a.
 A higher percentage of beginning freshmen who enroll in institutions of higher education will attend community colleges. - b.
 Career changes will attract more nontraditional students and graduate enrollment will increase due to the addition of new doctoral and master's programs. - c.
 The SHSU student body will become more diversified during the next decade.
-African-American, Hispanic, and Native American, and other minority student populations will continue to grow.
+African-American, Hispanic, Asian, and Native American, and other minority student populations will continue to grow.

 - d.
 More students will be employed and more students will be working more hours while attending school.
-Affordable child care will become a necessity for students with children. - e.
+Affordable child care will become a necessity for students with children.
+Academic scheduling will need to be more flexible to meet the needs of students. - e.
 The requirements of the nontraditional student will necessitate changes in traditional university calendars, schedules, and instructional and student delivery systems including student services at The University Center and other locations. - f.
 The university will face more competition for students from an increasing number and diversity of providers of educational services. - g.
 Public concerns related to safety, crime, and alcohol issues will increase. - h.
-The percentage of out-of-state students who enroll in Texas institutions of higher education will remain relatively stable unless stimulated by incentives. - i.
-The percentage of student participation in international education will moderate in Texas institutions of higher education due to INS and Federal Regulations. - j.
+The percentage of out-of-state students who enroll in Texas institutions of higher education from bordering states will increase due to the out-of-state tuition waiver agreements by Texas and the other states. - i.
+The expansion of online courses and programs will increase the number of out-of-state and international students. - j.
 The current gender ratio in colleges and universities will remain relatively stable. - k.
-The need for continuing professional education will increase. - 1.
+The need for continuing professional education will increase.
+Teacher certificate renewal requirements will provide a new market for "continuing educational" offerings. - 1.
 Sensitivity toward diverse lifestyles and backgrounds will increase. - m.
-Demand for certified teachers, school counselors, school administrators, and school psychologists will grow, and community colleges will be allowed to certify teachers. - n.
+Demand for certified teachers, school counselors, school administrators, librarians, and school psychologists will grow, and community colleges will be allowed to certify teachers.
+Candidates for these programs will be nontraditional, with growing participation in alternative programs. - n.
 There will be growing populations of students who are best being served by web-based programs. - o.
 Demand for more diversity in certified educational professionals will grow. - p.
 National public health recommendations and trends will impact students and the university in the area of immunology. - q.
 Demand for health care providers will increase as the population ages. - r.
-Alcohol consumption among students will continue to be an issue of concern for the university and local community. - s.
-The need for trained correctional personnel will increase.
+Alcohol and illegal drug consumption among students will continue to be an issue of concern for the university and local community.

-- t.
-Reductions in healthcare benefits will increase the students' dependence upon the student health insurance and the services offered by the student health center. - u.
-The need for financial aid will increase. - v.
-Terrorism will open new instructional and research opportunities and demand more institutional caution.
+- s.
+An increasing number of students will need special accommodations, including mental health accommodations. - t.
+The need for trained correctional personnel will increase. - u.
+Reductions in healthcare benefits will increase the students' dependence upon the student health insurance and the services offered by the student health center, as well as services provided by the counseling center. - v.
+The need for financial aid will increase. - w.
+Terrorism will open new instructional and research opportunities and demand more institutional caution. - x.
+A higher number of minority students will be first-generation students as enrollment increases. - y.
+A growing number of students, especially nontraditional students, will be affected by legal issues. - z.
+Religious traditions will come into conflict with one another and with the delivery of information in courses.